-Medicare Marketing Literature and Provider-sponsored Activities: For purposes of this manual, the term "Medicare Marketing" incudes any information, whether oral or in writing, that is intended to promote or educate prospective or current Humana Medicare Advantage or prescription drug plan members about Humana or its Medicare plans, products or services.
+Medicare Marketing and communication Literature and Provider-sponsored Activities: For purposes of this manual, the term "Medicare marketing and communication" includes any information, whether oral or written, intended to promote or educate prospective or current Humana Medicare Advantage or prescription drug plan members about Humana or its Medicare plans, products or services.
 This includes, but is not limited to, any and all promotional materials used at provider-sponsored activities, such as open houses, health fairs and grand openings.
-Examples of promotional materials include letters, advertisements, invitations and announcements which use Humana's name.

-Medicare marketing must be approved through the Humana corporate review process prior to a provider conducting any Medicare marketing activity.
+Examples of promotional materials include letters, advertisements, invitations and announcements that use Humana's name.
+Medicare marketing and communication must be approved through the Humana corporate review process prior to a provider conducting any Medicare marketing and communication activity.
 The Humana corporate review process includes review by legal and regulatory compliance and filing through Humana's Medicare product compliance department and CMS (as applicable), in accordance with CMS guidelines.

-To obtain approved Medicare marketing materials or to arrange for a provider-sponsored activity, contact the Medicare sales director in the local Humana market office, sales and marketing support executive or physician marketing contact.
+To obtain approved Medicare marketing or communication materials or to arrange for a provider-sponsored activity, contact the Medicare sales director in your local Humana market office, sales and marketing support executive or physician marketing contact.
+Any joint (provider and plan) communication or marketing activity must also comply with Humana policies and procedures, as well as federal and state regulations.
+For applicable Humana policies, please see https://docushare-web.apps.cf.humana.com/Marketing/docushare-app?file=1827514.
 Any misrepresentation of a Humana Medicare product or service, intentional or not, is a serious violation of Humana's agreements with CMS.

-Provider Affiliations: Providers may announce new or continuing affiliations for specific sponsors of Medicare Advantage or prescription drug plans through direct mail, email, telephone, or advertisement.
-New affiliation announcements are for those providers who have entered into a new contractual relationship with the sponsor of a Medicare Advantage or prescription drug plan.
-Providers may make new affiliation announcements within the first 30 days of the new contract agreement.
+Provider Affiliations: Providers can announce new or continuing affiliations for specific sponsors of Medicare Advantage or prescription drug plans through direct mail, email, telephone or advertisement using Humana-approved templates.
+Providers may not create their own communications for this purpose, or alter the templates in any way, unless approved through the Humana corporate review process.
+Humana Marketpoint must review the communication prior to the provider sending it to ensure that it adheres to the approved template or that the communication has been approved through the Humana corporate review process.
 The announcement must clearly state that the provider also may contract with other plans/Part D sponsors.
-Any affiliation communication materials that describe plan benefits, premiums or cost sharing must be approved by Humana and CMS prior to use.
+Any affiliation materials that describe plan benefits, premiums or cost sharing must be approved by Humana and CMS prior to use and may not be mailed by providers, as these would be considered marketing materials for a plan.

 Medicare HMO and PPO Coverage/Liability: If a Medicare HMO member disenrolls from a Medicare Advantage plan while in a SNF, costs for SNF services are covered by a new health plan or Medicare as of the effective date of the disenrollment.
-If a Humana Medicare Advantage member's effective date of disenrollment occurs while the member is hospitalized (including, but not limited to, hospitalization in a rehabilitation hospital and long-term care facility), Humana is responsible for paying the contracted rate through the date of discharge, unless otherwise specified in the agreement.
+If a Humana Medicare Advantage member's effective date of disenrollment occurs while the member is hospitalized (including, but not limited to, hospitalization in a rehabilitation hospital or long-term care facility), Humana is responsible for paying the contracted rate through the date of discharge, unless otherwise specified in the agreement.

 As long as the Medicare Advantage HMO member resides in the service area, he/she is covered for services until the effective date of disenrollment.
 When a member is temporarily out of the service area (for up to six months), coverage is limited to urgently needed, emergency care, post-stabilization services following an emergency and renal dialysis until the member returns to the service area or the effective date of disenrollment.
 Medicare Advantage PPO members may receive participating benefits from any participating provider, nationwide, as well as out-of-network benefits.